 The migrate module provides a flexible framework for migrating content into Drupal from other sources (e.g., when converting a web site from another CMS to Drupal).
 Out-of-the-box, support for creating core Drupal objects such as nodes, users, files, terms, and comments are included - it can easily be extended for migrating other kinds of content.
 Content is imported and rolled back using a bundled web interface (Migrate UI module) or included Drush commands (strongly recommended).

-Migrate 2.6 Release Candidate 1 is available.
-The main theme of this release is UX - the existing UI has been significantly rearranged, and a new API has been introduced to allow other modules to easily developed wizard-style UIs targeted to non-developers.
+For those still on Migrate 2.5 or earlier, there have been a lot of changes.
+The main theme with 2.6 was UX - the existing UI has been significantly rearranged, and a new API has been introduced to allow other modules to easily developed wizard-style UIs targeted to non-developers. migrate_d2d 2.1 has a new submodule providing a wizard UI, and wordpress_migrate has a release candidate making use of this new framework.